MarianBabic/JSVulnerabilitiesDetector/README.md

 ### 0.3.0

-Code actions for some of the detected vulnerabilities introduced.
+Quick fixes as code actions for some of the detected vulnerabilities implemented.

 ### 0.2.0